Joseph Laban

-Joseph Israel Laban (born c.
-1981, died July 25, 2021) was a Filipino journalist, independent filmmaker, playwright, and a Fulbright Scholar.
+Joseph Israel Laban (c.
+1981 – July 25, 2021) was a Filipino journalist, independent filmmaker, playwright, and a Fulbright Scholar.

 Education

-Laban obtained his bachelor's degree in Creative Writing from the University of the Philippines at Diliman.
+Laban obtained his bachelor's degree in creative writing from the University of the Philippines at Diliman.
 He also attended New York University on a Fulbright Scholarship for his master's degree in Journalism with a concentration in News and Documentary.

 Career

 He was the Co-Owner of One Big Fight Productions, a film and television production company.
 He was also the Founder and Festival Director of the CineTotoo Philippine International Documentary Film Festival, the biggest documentary film festival in the Philippines.
 In 2014, he was a Fellow of the Jakarta-based DocNet Southeast Asia Producers Strategy Workshop initiated by the Goethe-Institut Indonesien held in Kuala Lumpur, Malaysia.
 In February 2015, he attended the Berlinale Talents at the Berlin International Film Festival.

 He was working as a Managing Producer of GMA News and Public Affairs assigned to such programs as Front Row where he was the Executive Producer, Director and Writer; and Reporter’s Notebook where he worked as Head Writer.
 He was also the Founder and Festival Director of GMA News TV’s Cine Totoo Philippine International Documentary Film Festival.
 Aside from his work in television and film, he also contributed to print and online media.
 He contributed articles and video work to The New York Times and the Philippine Center for Investigative Journalism (PCIJ).
 He was also a Fellow of the Bangkok-based Southeast Asian Press Alliance in 2007 where he reported on the post-conflict situation in East Timor.
 In 2008, he contributed to the book “Wrongs Against Rights: Impunity Across Southeast Asia”.